 - American

-- · Decorative Arts
+- Decorative Arts

 - Nineteenth Century

 - Non-Western Art

 - Special Topics

-- · Women and Art
+- Women and Art

-Bachelor of Arts with an Art Therapy Major
+Art Therapy Major

 Converse University's undergraduate art therapy program is embedded within a dynamic liberal arts curriculum.
 The major prepares students to identify as artists interested in the social transformation of individuals and communities.
 As a pre-professional program, students are prepared for graduate study in art therapy or other related mental health fields, and baccalaureate level entry into the social service professions.